-These thermostats allow you to create a schedule for your home cooling, dictating to your thermostat when it should turn the temperature up or down at various points during the day.
-Once you’ve plugged in the settings, you don’t have to worry about remembering to turn the temperature up when you leave or back down again when you return, and the thermostat will have your house at the desired temperature when you arrive.
+These thermostats allow you to create a schedule for your home cooling.
+You tell your thermostat when it should turn the temperature up or down at various points during the day.
+Once you’ve plugged in the settings, you don’t have to worry about remembering to turn the temperature up when you leave or back down again when you return.
+Instead, the thermostat will have your house at the desired temperature when you arrive.

 Plus, you’re likely to save up to 10% on your annual heating and cooling costs if you simply set your thermostat seven to 10 degrees warmer eight hours out of the day.
 A programmable thermostat can remember to do that for you.

 4. Install a Whole-House Fan

 Installed in your attic, whole-house fans run at night, when temperatures cool down, replacing the warmer air inside with the cooler air from outside.

 Whether or not a whole-house fan would be effective for your home depends on where you live.
 These fans are best suited for dry climates that feature cooler nighttime temperatures.
 For instance, if the air outside at night is below 70 degrees, a whole house fan may be a great option for you.
 On top of this, whole house fans provide three to six air changes per hour, which can keep the air in your home and attic fresh.
 And overtime, you’ll also save significant amounts of money on cooling.